-ARPA-E carefully considers all of the information obtained through the application process and makes an independent assessment of each compliant and responsive Full Application based on the criteria and program policy factors in Sections V.A.2 and V.B.1 of the FOA.
+ARPA-E carefully considers all of the information obtained through the application process and makes an independent assessment of each compliant and responsive Full Application based on the criteria and program policy factors in Sections V.A.2 and V.B.1 and the risk analysis in Section VI.B.8 of the FOA.
 The Selection Official may select all or part of a Full Application for award negotiations.
 The Selection Official may also postpone a final selection determination on one or more Full Applications until a later date, subject to availability of funds and other factors.
 ARPA-E will enter into award negotiations only with selected Applicants.